Davipb/utf8-utf16-converter/tester/README.md

 If set, the conversion output will be written to this file.

 Returns with exit code 0 if the converted input was the same as expected, non-zero otherwise.

+## Test Cases
+A number of test cases are included in the `test-cases` directory and configured to run with CTest.
+For more information on the test case data, please check [`README.md` on the `test-cases` directory](./test-cases/README.md).